-Kim L. Hunter is the founder and president/chief executive officer of LAGRANT COMMUNICATIONS, a multimillion-dollar integrated marketing communications corporation.
-He has an extensive background in brand marketing and strategic positioning, crisis management, media and community relations.
-Hunter brings 35 years of corporate and agency experience in advertising, marketing and public relations.
+Kim L. Hunter is the CEO of LAGRANT COMMUNICATIONS, a multimillion-dollar integrated marketing communications agency.
+He has an extensive background in brand marketing and strategic positioning, crisis management, media community and government relations.
+Hunter brings 36 years of corporate and agency experience in advertising, marketing and public relations.

-Hunter has worked on a number of corporate brands such as Southern California Edison, American Airlines, Walmart, Verizon, Carnival Corporation, General Motors, among others.
-In addition, Hunter has extensive experience working with governmental agencies such as the Los Angeles World Airports (LAWA), City of Los Angeles’ Public Works, Los Angeles County Department of Public Health and California Department of Public Health and Covered California.
+Hunter has worked on a number of corporate brands such as Southern California Edison, American Airlines, Walmart, Starbucks, Verizon, Carnival Corporation, General Motors, among others.
+In addition, Hunter has extensive experience working with governmental agencies such as the Los Angeles World Airports (LAWA), City of Los Angeles’ Public Works, Los Angeles County Department of Public Health and California Department of Public Health, Covered California, and Community Health Clinics.

 Hunter’s talents are no kept secret.
 He is frequently asked to speak at universities and seminars.
 He served as an adjunct professor at California State University, Northridge at the School of Journalism where he taught the course, “Diversity and the Media,” for three academic years.